 For further details and information, please visit www.gov.uk/national-minimum-wage-rates.

-Apprentices must also have an apprenticeship agreement and commitment statement with their employer, which we can supply.

-As the training provider, we will have a contract with you as the apprentice's employer, and each party will be responsible for ensuring that the apprentice progresses and achieves on time.
+All apprentices must have a contract of employment with their employer and an apprenticeship agreement and commitment statement with their employer and UKTD.
+Each party will be responsible for ensuring that the apprentice progresses and achieves on time.